Bokashi One Composting

 Bokashi One Mix is sold in 1 kg bags, which are approximately 4 litres in volume.
 It is packaged in a resealable zip lock bag.

-Bokashi One Mix is made here in Australia using a mixture of wheat bran and rice husks that have been sprayed with a group of micro-organisms that exist freely in nature.
+Bokashi One Mix is made here in Australia using a mixture of wheat bran, rice husks and sawdust that have been sprayed with a group of micro-organisms that exist freely in nature.

 Bokashi One Mix is dried thoroughly so it can be stored for years with no loss of effectiveness.
 The dry ingredients in the mix are simply a carrier and food source for the micro-organisms which are dormant when dry in the packaging and activate again when added to your waste.
 Bokashi One Mix ferments the waste in the Bokashi One Bucket, eliminating unpleasant odours.
 When the waste is buried in the soil, the mix accelerates the breakdown of the waste and adds life and nutrients to the soil.